Rishen-Lithan/TestProject/README.md

 ## About the Project

+This application is designed with a clean and user-friendly UI, ensuring a smooth user experience.
+The project follows a well-structured file organization for screens, styles, navigation, and assets, enhancing maintainability and scalability.
 The Project is developed using React Native which consists of several screens.
 - User Registration Screen
 - User Login Screen
 - User Profile Screen